What is your name?

 What has been your biggest contribution to society?

-If you were mayor of New York, what is the first thing you would change about the city, and what would you fight to keep the same?
+If you were mayor of New York, what is the first thing you would change?

 What’s your idea of the perfect Sunday afternoon?